ganeshkondaka/pychatsman/README.md

    cd backend
    uvicorn main:app --reload
    ```
+   **Note**:
+   - `main:app` tells Uvicorn to run the FastAPI app instance named `app` from the `main.py` file.
-   **Note**: The `--reload` flag enables auto-reloading of the server when code changes are detected, which is useful during development.
+   - The `--reload` flag enables auto-reloading of the server when code changes are detected, which is useful during development.

 7. **Access the application**:
    - API: http://127.0.0.1:8000